Azure-Samples/azure-functions-flex-consumption-samples/migration/migration-guide.md

 If your function app uses an unsupported runtime stack (like .NET in-process or custom handlers), stop here.
 You'll need to migrate to a supported runtime stack before moving to Flex Consumption.
 For .NET in-process apps, [migrate to .NET isolated](https://learn.microsoft.com/en-us/azure/azure-functions/migrate-dotnet-to-isolated-model).
 For custom handlers, you'll need to refactor your app to use one of the supported language runtimes or migrate your app to a different hosting plan like Elastic Premium instead.

+> **Important note for .NET in-process users**: If you're using the .NET in-process model (indicated by `DOTNET` in your function app's runtime stack), you must migrate to the .NET isolated model before proceeding with the Flex Consumption migration.
+The .NET in-process model is not supported in Flex Consumption.
+This requires updating your function app code to use the isolated process model.
+Follow the [migration guide to .NET isolated](https://learn.microsoft.com/en-us/azure/azure-functions/migrate-dotnet-to-isolated-model) to update your code before continuing with this migration process.
+>
+> **Note about the migration script**: If you choose to use the provided shell script (`migration-guide.sh`), it will automatically detect if your function app uses the .NET in-process model and ask you to convert it to .NET isolated first, then assumes it is a .NET isolated solution going forward.
+While this enables the creation of a Flex Consumption app, **you still need to update your actual function code** to use the .NET isolated programming model.
+The script simply handles the runtime configuration aspect.

 ## Assessment - Verify runtime stack version compatibility

 Next, let's verify that the runtime stack version of your app is supported by Flex Consumption in this Azure region.